dutscher/stencil-storybook/README.md

 And maybe this [issue](https://github.com/storybookjs/storybook/issues/4600) can be closed?

-✔️NodeJS 14.13.1 ready (use nvm!)<br/>
+✔️ NodeJS 14.13.1 ready (use nvm!)<br/>
-✔️Stencil 2 ready, not yet es5 tested but should work! + BEM and REM utils<br/>
+✔️ Stencil 2 ready, not yet es5 tested but should work! + BEM and REM utils<br/>
-✔️Storybook 6+ WebComponents ready<br/>
+✔️ Storybook 6+ WebComponents ready<br/>
-✔️Real HMR on development with Stencil Dev Server, this keep storybooks state of controls<br/>
+✔️ Real HMR on development with Stencil Dev Server, this keep storybooks state of controls<br/>
-✔️chromatic.com visiual regression testing ready<br/>
+✔️ chromatic.com visiual regression testing ready<br/>
-✔️Tested on Windows 10 and Mac<br/>
+✔️ Tested on Windows 10 and Mac<br/>
-✔️Bootstrap reset and Webfonts boilerplate included<br/>
+✔️ Bootstrap reset and Webfonts boilerplate included<br/>

 ## How the HMR works